ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_graph.rst

 Building the Graph
 ==================

-To construct a graph, create a :py:class:`htf.graphbuilder.graph_builder` instance:
+To construct a graph, create a :py:class:`graphbuilder.graph_builder` instance:

 .. code:: python